Since 2017

 Step 8

-9. I spread the tablespoon of tomato paste evenly over the top tortilla — this is the pizza sauce layer.
+9. I take a tablespoon of tomato paste and spread it evenly over the tortilla – this is the "sauce" base of any pizza.
+You can replace it with ready-made pizza tomato sauce or ketchup.

 Step 9